 A mild vinegar and water solution will work; do not use just water as it will leave a milky residue on the stone.

 It is not necessary to seal the stone.
 If sealing is preferred the sealer MUST be breathable.
-Our stone will only fade at the same rate as natural stone (color pigments are made of natural stone)

-Use clear non-film forming – semi permeable – Breathable Sealer
+Use clear non-film forming – Breathable Sealer

 - Stone Mason Products

-- Other types of non breathable clear sealer
+- Any type of non-breathable clear sealer

 We recommend a mild solution of granular detergent and water.
+Soft bristle brushes and rinse with water

 Do not use; acid, salt, or other de-icing materials or a wire brush, these will damage the stone.